 Will look at climbing movement and all aspects of technical systems from anchoring to assistance skills and general climbing competence.

 The examiner may arrange for volunteer novice clients (non-paying) for the candidates to instruct in a group setting.

-All of our courses can be run as private outings.
-If you're interested in a course, but it doesn't fit into your schedule, please check out our private guiding options.
+All of our courses can be run as custom outings.
+If you're interested in a course, but it doesn't fit into your schedule or if you prefer to learn in a one on one setting, please see our custom guided rock climbing options.